Available 24X7 Call For Free Consultation (281) 587-1111

 Section 71.002 of the TCPRC explains who can bring a wrongful death claim in Texas.
 The surviving spouse, children, and parents can bring a Texas wrongful death claim.

 Estates can make a claim.
 An executor or administrator of an estate may be appointed.
-They can bring the claim for the estate.
+They can bring a claim for the estate.

 Section 71.004 allows for the recovery of damages.

-If the victim survived, an estate can file a survival case to seek injury damages before the death.
+If the victim survives, an estate can file a survival case to seek damages for the injury that occurred before the death.

 Call our Houston wrongful death attorneys to explore your rights and options today.